 Aldo is a former Maltese diplomat who specialises in European Union law and public international law.
 He has published extensively in this area.

 Aldo is a Senior Lecturer in Law at Anglia Ruskin University.
 He is also the Director of the Professional Doctorate in Law Programme.
 He served as First Secretary in the Ministry of Foreign Affairs of Malta during the country’s accession to the European Union.
 He then joined the Commonwealth Secretariat as Legal Editor of the Commonwealth Law Bulletin.
 In 2013/14, he was Research Associate, based at King’s College London, on a EU FP7-funded project entitled ‘Securing Europe Through Counter-Terrorism: Impact, Legitimacy and Effectiveness.’

 Aldo obtained his PhD from Trinity College Dublin, with a dissertation on the use of external precedent in international criminal adjudication.
 He holds a Doctor of Laws degree from the University of Malta and a Master of Economic Science in European Economic and Public Affairs from University College Dublin.
 He is an Advocate of the Courts of Malta and a Solicitor in England and Wales (non-practicing).
-He is a Fellow of the Honourable Society of the Middle Temple and a Fellow of the Higher Education Academy.
+He is a Fellow of the Higher Education Academy and a member of the Peer Review College of the UKRI Future Leaders Fellowship.

 Zammit Borda, A., 2011.
 Legislative Drafting.
 Abingdon: Routledge.

 Zammit Borda, A., 2010.
 International Humanitarian Law and the International Red Cross and Red Crescent Movement in the Commonwealth.
 Abingdon: Routledge.